ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

     }
 ```

-Save it test the lambda by hitting the test button.
+Save it and test the lambda by hitting the test button.

 **Execution result: succeeded**?
-Go to the CodingTips table and you will see a new item that was added in your table.
+Go to the CodingTips table and you will see a new item that was added into your table.

 <div style="text-align: center;">
   <img src="/img/2018-09-18-How-to-Build-a-Serverless-Application/DynamoDB-CodingTips-Input_Item_Via_Write_Lambda.png" width="100%">